-The compact, lightweight EPSON[®] PowerLite 5000 Projector allows you to project SVGA full-color images and video onto a large screen for presentations.
-You can connect the projector simultaneously to three image sources: two PC or Apple[®] Macintosh[®] computer image sources plus one video source, such as a VCR or camcorder.
+The EPSON® PowerLiteTM 7000XB and PowerLite 5000XB are compact, lightweight projectors that allow you to project full-color images and video onto a large screen for presentations.
+You can connect either projector simultaneously to three image sources: two PC or Apple® Macintosh® computer image sources plus one video source, such as a VCR or camcorder.
 You can also connect audio for each image source.

-Images are displayed in SVGA compatible full color (16,670,000 colors) at a resolution of 800 x 600 pixels.
-The projector produces bright images that can be easily seen in rooms light enough to take notes.
-The projector's two speakers employ a built-in Spatializer 3D Sound System for rich, powerful audio output.
+If you have a PowerLite 7000XB, images are displayed in XGA compatible full color (16,670,000 colors) at a resolution of 1024 x 768 pixels.
+The PowerLite 5000XB displays images in SVGA compatible full color at a resolution of 800 x 600 pixels.
+Your projector produces bright images that can be easily seen in rooms light enough to take notes.

+Your projector's two speakers employ a built-in Spatializer 3D Sound System for rich, powerful audio output.
 You can even connect an external speaker when further amplification is required.